icidasset/icidasset/src/writings/functional-programming-elixir--basics.md

 ### Higher-order functions

-A higher-order function (HoF) is a function which takes one or more functions as arguments and returns a new function, *which is a closure*.
+A higher-order function (HoF) is a function which takes one or more functions as arguments and/or a function that returns a new function, *which is a closure*.

 #### Example